 In one sentence:

-They are a powerful, life-changing tool to free oneself from ancestral/systemic entanglement, shine a light onto the unconscious, find one’s place in this world and create positive change.
+It’s got nothing to do with Astrology; it’s a powerful, life-changing tool to free oneself from ancestral entanglement; shine a light onto the unconscious; find one’s place in this world; and create positive change, healing and peace.

 Family Constellations (or Systemic Constellations) have nothing to do with the stars (although there are facilitators who specialise in Astrological Systemic Constellations).
 The word is a translation from the German ‘Aufstellungen’, which could also be translated as ‘placements’.
 You place your (family- or work- or other-) system using participants as representatives on a dedicated space in the room.
 That way you get to see your inner picture of the (family- or work- or other-) situation from an outside point of view, which in itself is very revealing.
 The representatives then report how they feel in that position and might also feel they would like to move somewhere else.
-During the process a new picture evolves, and it becomes clearer and clearer how the dynamics are driving the system.
+These movements are being felt and are intuitive; they don’t come from a thinking process.
+During this felt experience a new picture evolves; and it becomes clearer and clearer how the dynamics are driving this particular system.
 Heartbreaks (broken connections) or emotional trauma may be revealed, and entanglements can be addressed.
 Every resolved entanglement causes a huge sense of relief in the space.
 The final, new picture can be taken in and embodied by the person who’s issue was looked at.
 People usually leave a constellation with deep insight, a clearer sense of what to do next, because their attitude will have changed and they will have been able to see a bigger picture.
 As a representative only, you may take away an equal sense of new understanding and attitude, which may change your life profoundly and sustainably, too.
 Any questions: Please ask!

 You can look up “Family Constellations” or “Systemic Constellations” on YouTube and will find quite a selection of videos, which demonstrate how they work.
 This link takes you to a French one, which has subtitles in English: http://www.youtube.com/watch?v=RDPl6HcZNhg